andersjbe/aawk15/README.md

   - To be extra sure, you can call Object.freeze()
   - To clone an object, use `{ ..obj }` or `Object.assign({}, obj)`

+#### Splitting & Combining Reducers

+- aka Reducer Composition
+- Multiple reducers can be used to manage different slices of state
+- But only one reducer can be used by createStore
+- Reducers will have to be combined to a root reducer
+- combineReducers is a method on Redux that takes in an object which maps keys to each reducer to be combined
+- getState calls may have to be corrected
+- You can split a reducer so that it delegates to another reducer

 ### Actions

 - The "setters" of Store